 Alternatively referred to as caps and capital, uppercase (UC) is a typeface of larger characters.
-For example, a, b, and c is lowercase and A, B, and C is uppercase.
-Pressing the caps lock key will change between upper and lowercase characters or pressing the shift key while pressing a letter will make that letter capitalized.
+For example, a, b, and c is lowercase, and A, B, and C is uppercase.
+Pressing the caps lock key change between upper and lowercase characters or pressing the shift key while pressing a letter makes that letter capitalized.

 Tip: It is bad etiquette to have everything you type in ALL UPPERCASE CHARACTERS.
-When reading anything that is typed in all caps most readers assume you are yelling or just find the text hard to read.
+When reading anything typed in all caps, most readers assume you are YELLING or just find the text hard to read.